MahmoudHegazi/BigTv/README.md

 # BigTv RestFul api CRUD (W3.css)

+(! to download and Check full project Download BigTv.zip Updated at 5/26/2020)

 Next step use CRUD to make The admin add or Delete or Update Series or Eposide or Movie CRUD_with_AJAX like search

 *  finished the first model for the Adding series and updated the index file it gonna be ajax Adding to DB